 So having seen the potential, we got busy and have just released NXPowerLite for File Servers version 6, which introduces support for uncompressed TIFF files.
 It will now search out any uncompressed TIFF files and apply lossless LZW compression to them.
 As with everything we do, the process is completely transparent to end users.

 Some of our customers have terabytes of TIFF files on their servers, particularly those in Marketing, Advertising, Retail etc. so this represents a huge additional saving for them.
-If you haven't tried NXPowerLite yet then we invite you to download and run our quick scan tool on your server for a detailed report of potential savings in minutes.

 A reader contact me to ask about 16-bit TIFF files and I wanted to share the details alongside this post for the benefit of other readers.
-They noted that an "LZW compressed 16-bit TIFF file is larger than the uncompressed file", which is confirmed in this article:
+They noted that an "LZW compressed 16-bit TIFF file is larger than the uncompressed file", which is confirmed in this article.

 The above is absolutely correct for the majority of 16-bit TIFFs, but not for 8-bit files or lower as in our example above.
 To avoid this being an issue NXPowerLite will never overwrite a file with a larger one, so most 16-bit TIFFs will remain untouched if adding LZW compression would have increased their size.